Handmade in Nairobi using ethically sourced kitenge and natural unprocessed cotton, our facemasks are 5* rated, reusable and machine washable.

 Covid has led to a surge in plastic pollution with each single use facemask taking 450 years to decompose and 194 billion disposable masks and gloves being disposed of worldwide every month.
 By using reusable facemasks made to last, we can help reduce this.

 Our masks have popped up across the world from New York, to LA to Berlin and you can now find us in The Conduit, Goals House, The Africa Centre and various boutiques across London.
-We hope these pieces bring some colour to your day and you enjoy them as much as we do.
+We hope these pieces bring a smile and some colour to your day.
 Thanks for passing by and feel free to get in touch - you can join us on social @namatovu.design and find out more about Eco Brixs here

 Gee and Rob

 We believe that the products we buy have an impact on the people and planet around us.
 We also believe that business has the ability to help address some of the challenges our world is facing.
-This is why our masks are now made in Nairobi by Daisy and the team to support local employment and all of kitenge fabric is sourced ethically from small scale businesses.
+This is why our masks are now handmade in Nairobi to support local employment and all of kitenge fabric is sourced ethically from small scale businesses.
 The backing on our masks uses unbleached, unprocessed cotton and our packaging is eco-friendly.
 We're not perfect and there's still a long way to go but every little counts.